JuanPabloRios27/JuanPabloRios27/README.md

 - 🌱 I’m currently studying computer science from the college.
 And I wanted to invest in social media, code and doing some stuff.

-- 💞️ I’m looking to collaborate on achieve my own potential.
+- 💞️ I’m looking to find someone to help me, achieve my own potential.
 And help others to do that.

 - 📫 How to reach me, you can contact me by this email jprios@unbosque.edu.co or search by my twitter channel.